ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_plesk.md

 ![plesk_letsencrypt_existingdomain](files/plesk_letsencrypt_existingdomain.PNG)

-Once enabled, certificates will be automatically renewed close to the expiration date of the SSL
+Once enabled, certificates will be automatically renewed close to the expiration date of the SSL.

 You can also secure your `Plesk` Panel and mail services using `Let's Encrypt` by selecting this in the **SSL/TLS Certificates** section of **Tools & Settings**